Could not power on VM: No space left on device. Failed to power on VM

 /var/log/vmware/esxupdate.log

-file, you see this error during the ESX host upgrade:Encountered error FileIOError: The error data is: Filename - None Message - I/O Error (28) on file : [Errno 28] No space left on device Errno - 10 Description - Unable to create, write or read a file as expected.
+file, this error may appear during the ESXi host upgrade:Encountered error FileIOError: The error data is: Filename - None Message - I/O Error (28) on file : [Errno 28] No space left on device Errno - 10 Description - Unable to create, write or read a file as expected.

 A general system error occurred: Failed to create journal file providerFailed to open "/var/log/vmware/journal/1269032951.9" for write

-To check the free space on an ESX/ESXi service console partitions:
+To check the free space on an ESXi service console partitions:

 Filesystem Size Used Available Use% Mounted on